Do Spirits Exist? What Judaism, Christianity, and Islam Teach

 FAQs

-Does the Bible say God is a spirit?
+Does the Bible say spirits exist?

-Does Judaism believe in spirits?
+Does Judaism believe in ghosts or familiar spirits?

 0 Community answers